 And for the longest time, if there is one truth that all marketers have heralded and sweared by, it is that without measuring and analyzing your social media content and its performance over time, you would not be able to improve the results, or worse, even put in your results in the proper context requisite to understand how good or bad they are.

 What social media marketers really need is an insight-led path to know where to go from one place to another, and what to do from there, and so on.
-According a study commissioned by the tech giant Google through research firm Forrester, no more than 40% of all firms surveyed had a unified cross-platform analytics for their social media efforts, so they really don’t have a full view of what is happening there, along with its significance on various aspects such as their app and web properties.
+According to a study commissioned by the tech giant Google through research firm Forrester, no more than 40% of all firms surveyed had unified cross-platform analytics for their social media efforts, so they really don’t have a full view of what is happening there, along with its significance on various aspects such as their app and web properties.

 That’s more than half of all marketers in the world that now lack the context essential to reach their core goal.
 In the rest of this guide, we are going to deep dive into everything about social media marketing and tracking with an assumption that as a reader, you are onboard with it being fundamental to your content marketing success.
 Let’s get started, then, shall we?